Fangqierin/Drone_SRDS/README.md

 # Drone_SRDS

-i)  MongoDB folder contains the code for creating dashboard.
+i) MongoDB folder contains the code for creating the dashboard.

-ii) Tello_Drone gives the code for tello drone controlling.
+ii) Tello_Drone gives the code for Tello drone controlling.

 iii) Pretreat gives the code for SRDS paper.